Home nursing shortage keeps Greenwich girl in the hospital 133 days

 Curry said nurses are choosing to travel to large facilities for top dollar incentives or they are unable to work because of the vaccine mandate.
 As for home health aids, many are leaving the industry altogether.

-“You can flip a burger for seventeen dollars an hour.
+“You can flip a burger for $17 an hour.
 I don’t blame them, Curry said.

 Curry estimated that Accu Care is down 50% of their home health aids since March, 2020.